 Where and how do I apply?

-Bring the following documentation when you apply:
+Have the following documentation ready when you apply:

 - Proof of income for members of the household age 18 and older (pay stubs from the last month, latest benefit letter from Social Security, or your most current tax records)